roelofk/HeartRateRunner/README.md

-# HeartRateRunner
+# Heart Rate Runner

 ![HeartRateRunner Screenshot Bright](/doc/HeartRateRunner1.png) ![HeartRateRunner Screenshot Dark](/doc/HeartRateRunner2.png)

+Shows heart rate color arcs with a heart rate indicator.
 This is free a Data Field for the Fenix 3 that shows multiple values on a single field.
-RunnersField is open source and its code resides at github: https://github.com/roelofk/HeartRateRunner
+Heart Rate Runner is open source and its code resides at github: https://github.com/roelofk/HeartRateRunner

+Release versions of Heart Rate Runner are published in the [Garmin App Store](https://apps.garmin.com/nl-NL/apps/cb7742e6-1914-490f-b581-fa41ad863b72)

 ===============================================

 ## Special thanks
 * To Konrad Paumann
 * Thank you for your hard work and making your code freely available!!!
-* HeartRateRunner datafield is an addition to RunnersField
+* Heart Rate Runner datafield is an addition to RunnersField
 * RunnersField is open source and its code resides at github: https://github.com/kopa/RunnersField
 * Release versions of RunnersField are published in the [Garmin App Store](https://apps.garmin.com/en-US/apps/8428701b-e621-4156-9d4e-37d92b30151f)